mil3ri/BiteWise/README.md

 - **Interactive craving selector** populated from `script.js` data.
 - **Live match feed** that swaps cards based on the active craving.
 - **Hero preview, proof block, and CTA** styled with glassy cards and gradient accents.
+- **Start Scanning overlay** with a tappable list plus a TikTok-style swipe feed (↑/↓ next dish, ← restaurant search, → back to list).

 ### File map